tarasivashchuk/deep-exploratory/README.md

 Feel free to contact me at [taras@tarasivashchuk.com](mailto:taras@tarasivashchuk.com) for anything related to this repository, software engineering in general, or cause you need a friend and I'll respond, unless it's just spam,
 hate mail, or stuff like that.

-#### "Dude, I don't care, can I use your code or not?"
-Section
-**If anything here is helpful to you, feel free to use it however you need.
-Giving me a shoutout is nice but not required.**